San Diego airport lounges: the current situation (it’s not all that great)

 On the other hand, it’s total bliss when things are quiet and you’ve got the place nearly all to yourself.

-Which is the WORST San Diego airport lounge?
+Which is the WORST SAN?
 And why?

 This is easy.
-Even though I dislike how small both the United Club and Sky Club are, the Airspace lounge has a lot going wrong for it.
+Even though I dislike how small both the United Club and Sky Club are, the Aspire lounge has a lot going wrong for it.
 For example: even though it is larger than the other two lounges combined, the fact that it’s a mixed-use lounge makes it prone to become crowded and busy all throughout the day.

 Not only that, there isn’t much to eat if you’re not willing to pay for a meal.
-Of all the times I’ve visited this particular Airspace lounge over the years, they’ve never had anything other than bruised fresh fruit, snack mix, and (sometimes) cheese wedges available on the snack bar.
-This is not the San Diego airport lounge to visit if you’ve got a grumbling stomach (and an empty wallet).
+Of all the times I’ve visited this particular Aspire lounge over the years, they’ve never had anything other than bruised fresh fruit, snack mix, and (sometimes) cheese wedges available on the snack bar.
+This is not the San Diego Airport lounge to visit if you’ve got a grumbling stomach (and an empty wallet).

-San Diego airport lounge FAQ’s
+San Diego Airport lounge FAQ’s

 Although minimum connection times for the San Diego Airport are low, I would advice booking a longer layover if you can.
 If you’re not connecting, arriving several hours before your departure is good advice as well.
 The lounges at SAN aren’t perfect, but they are worth checking out if you have the time.